An Introduction to DevOps

 - Code quality check before and after deployment

-All these is to ensure there is a security layer at every level and stage of your DevOps delivery process.
-Some of the notable vulnerability scanning and code quality check tools include SonarQube, Eze-Cli, Black duck, SQL Map, etc.
+This ensures there is a security layer at every level and stage of your DevOps delivery process.
+Some of the notable vulnerability scanning and code quality check tools include SonarQube, Eze-Cli, Black duck, SQL Map..

 Automated and Manual Testing

-One thing you might have to consider as you build a fruitful technical culture within your DevOps teams is how testing of digital product or features is carried out.
+One thing to consider as you build a fruitful technical culture within your DevOps teams is how testing of digital products or features are carried out.
 Testing here covers both automated testing and manual testing.
 Testing provides first-hand insight into the performance of a feature before it gets to either the development or production environment.

 Integrating automated testing into your pipelines is helpful to ensure the test conditions of a feature are satisfied before it is deployed to the development or production environment.
 Unit testing also ensures each function within your source code is being tested against a given set of parameters or conditions.